BY Vince Cooper

 Bill Shankly looks on as Law signs for Huddersfield

-It would have been seen as natural for Denis to join Aberdeen, his hometown team and the one he supported as a boy and would go to watch (when finances allowed).
+It would have been seen as natural for Denis to join Aberdeen, his hometown team and the one he supported as a boy and went to watch (when finances allowed).
 But Huddersfield Town boss Andy Beattie had been alerted to his talent by his brother Archie and had other ideas.

 So young Denis travelled down to Yorkshire, a journey that took him 13 hours.
 As he stood in his new manager’s office, 15 years old, five feet three inches tall, weighing eight and a half stones and wearing glasses, Beattie later confessed that he had ‘never seen a less likely footballer’.
 Undeterred, and based purely on his brother’s opinion, he signed him, agreeing to pay £5 per week, half of which would go towards rent and food at his digs.